beejjorgensen/trn-4.0-test77/README.md

 ## TODO

 * Set up more expect scripts for different configurations.
-* When posting news, how to set the From?
 * When posting news, the `nntpauth` file gets deleted...?